Accidentally Wes Anderson Tours Colorado: Our Highlights

-Our Denver studio celebrates the individual, while promoting what they accomplish together.
+Our Denver studio celebrates the individual while promoting what they accomplish together.
 An adaptable, multi-use space at the office’s entry includes a café bar, tiered lounge, and conference space with flexible walls that expand to connect with the open area.
 Sketches from the staff form a layered graphic that extends from the reception to the café backsplash, reflecting our culture of communal creative expression.
 Employees are encouraged to change their perspective to whatever space supports the task at hand – be it a tech-enabled touchdown space, materials library, deadline “sprint” room, model shop, or more traditional sit-stand desk.
-From almost anywhere in our studio, employees have sweeping views of Colorado mountains.
-By focusing on both the individual and on the group, our office celebrates the design process, the firm’s identity as a global design leader, and most importantly, the people who are its lifeblood.
+Employees have sweeping views of the Colorado mountains from almost anywhere in our studio.
+By focusing on both the individual and the group, our office celebrates the design process, our identity as a global design leader, and most importantly, the people who are our lifeblood.

 The Elizabeth Hotel, Autograph Collection